skyrim23/face-recognition-using-opencv/README.md

 # Step 4:
 Now that IDs have been written to student.xls file its time to play with this data.
 For displaying a histogram of attendance of all students just enter option '1' and see the magic!

+# Note:
+This model has been tested on windows 10, python 3.6 and opencv 3.4 and has efficency of about 67%.